mkluge/iot_control/README.md

-# Control your IoT devices
+# Connect your IoT devices

 This project provides a framework to easily connect IoT devices (sensors and switches) with different backends.
 It allows to include more backends and devices.